alexirpan/alexirpan.github.io/_posts/2025-11-16-authentic-imperfection.markdown

 These tools have advanced to the point where pitch correction can be done live in real-time, and once again, most people can't tell it's happening.
-Concerts sound better, but *no one will ever acknowledge this*, thanks to the public stigma around Auto-Tune, and the assumption that if use it, you don't have talent.
+Concerts sound better, but *no one will ever acknowledge this*, thanks to the public stigma around Auto-Tune, and the assumption that if you use it, you don't have talent.

 This has led to an interesting place.
 Either your music performance needs to be perfectly pitch corrected, or it needs to be *slightly off* from perfect.
 The latter is implicitly